larammerce/docs/8.x/theme-development/galleries.md

 [[toc]]

-In the Larammerce Template Engine, any section that is repetitive and the website admin wants to create a list of content and edit it uses the gallery.
+In the Larammerce Template Engine, any section that is repetitive and it's needed to be managed by the website admin to create/update/delete a list of them; Can be implemented by the template engine galleries.

 For example, the image below is the faq page.
 On this page, there is a fixed section of questions and answers but repetitive.
 ![faq-page.png](/faq-page.png)